Resident234/php.net/pages/www.php.net_language.oop5.overloading.php.md

 ```

-Overriding: Replacing the parent class&apos;s method(s) with a new method by redeclaring it like this:
+Overriding: Replacing the parent class's method(s) with a new method by redeclaring it like this:

 ```